brianr747/platform/README.md

 My plotting code is in R. I am not that great a R programmer, and my code is a mess.
 I expect that I will migrate to a pure Python platform at some point.
 However, the R code is an example of how we can use a SQL database as the interface point between different languages.

+There may very well be a similar package out there; I did not even bother looking.
+If there is a similar project, I guess I could switch over to working wit it.
+However, since most of what I am doing is small wrappers on top of fairly standard libraries, not seeing that as worthwhile.
+I am not too familiar with pandas, and it looks like most of what I would be doing is within pandas already.
+Instead, the effort is getting everything wrapped into a high productivity environment.